AnnaBlackwell/Sprint-2/user-centered-design.md

 Anticipate where opportunities for errors, and minimise or eliminate them where possible.
 Show error messages in plain language, to help the user fix the problem.

 Comments:
 The first rule, “design for the users and their tasks” is the most important from my point of view.
 I feel that the other 9 rules could be summarised by this one rule.
 I don't think any of these are unimportant.

+Comments on user-centred design video:
+It’s surprising that the video cited that 50% of a developer’s time is spent doing avoidable rework.
+The concept of front-loading work to make sure the system is fit-for-purpose while changes can be made easily makes complete sense.
+In the video, it was claimed that 15% of projects failed; I would have thought this is an underestimate.